How to Open a Bottle of Champagne: A Step-by-Step Guide

 To open a bottle of champagne, remove the foil from the top by pulling off the tab on the side (this is usually a red string).
 Remove the foil from the on top of the cork.
 Untwist the wire covering from around the cork and discard.
 Use a kitchen towel to carefully move the cork back and forth slightly with one hand and use the other to hold the bottle of champagne in place.
 Repeat this motion until the cork comes out of the top.

 A good-quality kitchen towel is not for wiping up the spills, but rather for controlling and containing the cork as you ease it out.
 The towel helps you keep a firm grip on the cork and also catches it once it’s released from the bottle.

 Aim for a Whisper, Not a Pop

 In culinary school, whenever a bottle of Champagne needed to be opened, my instructor would always admonish, “The Champagne should whisper when it opens!”
 When a bottle of sparkling wine is opened properly, you should just hear the barest puff of effervescence.

 And if it wasn’t clear already, this is how you open any bottle of sparkling wine, be it actual Champagne, Prosecco, cava, Crémant, or any other.
 If you’re nervous, I recommend a trial run with another bottle of sparkling wine before the main event — after all, an extra bottle of bubbly is never a bad idea.

 What You Need

-- Remove the cage: The wire cage fits over the cork, holding it firmly in place.
+3. Remove the cage: The wire cage fits over the cork, holding it firmly in place.
 On one side, you’ll see a few twisted wires where the wires of cage meet.
-Untwist these to loosen the cage, then lift it off and discard.
+Untwist these to loosen the cage.